-4.1 The Software Products shall consist of one copy of the object code of the Software Products on machinereadable form only, on the disk, dongle or other media on which the Software Product is delivered as described in the Quotation (the "Media").
-Risk in the Media shall pass to you on delivery.
-If any part of the Media shall thereafter be lost, damaged or destroyed, you must contact either the Licensor or the Authorised Reseller from whom you have purchased the Software Products who will arrange for a repair or replacement of such Media at a cost (if any) determined by the Licensor or the Authorised Reseller (as applicable).
+4.1 The Software Product shall consist of one copy of the object code of the Software Product on machine-readable form only, on the disk, dongle or other media on which the Software Product is delivered as described in the Quotation (the "Media").
+Risk in the Media shall pass to You on delivery.
+If any part of the Media shall thereafter be lost, damaged or destroyed, You must contact either the Licensor or the Authorised Reseller from whom You have purchased the Software Product who will arrange for a repair or replacement of such Media at a cost (if any) determined by the Licensor or the Authorised Reseller (as applicable).

-5. Licence Restrictions
+5. License Restrictions

-- 5.1 You may not nor permit others to: - (a) transfer the Software Products from one location to another, without the express written consent of the Licensor and provided such transfers do not exceed two in any twelve month period.
-It will be a condition of the grant of any such consent that the Software Products held on hard drives at the current location must be erased and you must enter into a new licence agreement with the Licensor before a Software Products licence key is provided to you.
-The administration charge (currently US \$1,500) will be payable by you in respect of such transfer.; This charge is only applicable to end user licensees who do not have a support and maintenance services agreement with the Licensor or Authorised Reseller; - (b) exceed the number of concurrent users specified in the Quotation, if any; - (c) sub-licence, sell, assign, rent, pledge, lease, transfer or otherwise dispose of the Software Products, on a temporary or permanent basis, without the prior written consent of the Licensor, - (d) translate, reverse engineer, decompile, disassemble, modify or create derivative works based on the Software Products except as permitted by law; - (e) make copies of the Software Products, in whole or part, except for back-up or archival purposes as permitted in this Licence Agreement; - (f) use any back-up copy of the Software Products for any purpose other than to replace the original copy in the event that it is destroyed or becomes defective; - (g) copy the Documentation (except as provided by this Licence Agreement); - (h) adapt, modify, delete or translate the Documentation in any way for any purpose whatsoever; - (i) vary, delete or obscure any notices of proprietary rights or any product identification or restrictions on or in the Software Products.
+5.1 You may not nor permit others to:

+(a) transfer the Software Product from one location to another, without the express written consent of the Licensor and provided such transfers do not exceed two in any twelve month period.
+It will be a condition of the grant of any such consent that the Software Product held on hard drives at the current location must be erased and You must enter into a new License agreement with the Licensor before a Software Product License key is provided to You.
+The administration charge (currently US \$1,500) will be payable by You in respect of such transfer.
+This charge is only applicable to end user licensees who do not have a support and maintenance services agreement with the Licensor or Authorised Reseller;

+(b) exceed the number of concurrent users specified in the Quotation, if any;

+(c) sub-License, sell, assign, rent, pledge, lease, transfer or otherwise dispose of the Software Product, on a temporary or permanent basis, without the prior written consent of the Licensor;

+(d) translate, reverse engineer, decompile, disassemble, modify or create derivative works based on the Software Product except as permitted by law;

+(e) make copies of the Software Product, in whole or part, except for back-up or archival purposes as permitted in this License Agreement;

+(f) use any back-up copy of the Software Product for any purpose other than to replace the original copy in the event that it is destroyed or becomes defective;

+(g) copy the Documentation (except as provided by this License Agreement);

+(h) adapt, modify, delete or translate the Documentation in any way for any purpose whatsoever;

+(i) vary, delete or obscure any notices of proprietary rights or any product identification or restrictions on or in the Software Product.